easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Glade

-Glade is a RAD tool to enable quick & easy development of user interfaces for the GTK+ toolkit  and the GNOME desktop environment.
+Glade is a RAD tool to enable quick & simple development of user interfaces for the GTK+ toolkit  and the GNOME desktop environment.

 *homepage*: <https://glade.gnome.org/>